-More and more people are holding the bulk of their wealth in qualified plans and individual retirement accounts (IRAs).
-Although most plan participants know that these vehicles provide income tax-free growth for assets held in them, few participants understand the rules for plan distributions.
+More and more people are holding the bulk of their wealth in qualified plans and individual retirement accounts (“IRAs”), including Roth IRAs.
+Although most plan participants know that these vehicles provide tax-deferred or income tax-free growth for assets held in them, few participants understand the rules for plan distributions.
 With proper planning, participants can make the most of this income tax benefit and even pass some of that benefit on to their beneficiaries.

 Income Taxation of Qualified Plans and IRAs

 When are participants taxed on retirement plan contributions?

 Assets held in qualified plans and IRAs normally generate no current income tax liability.
 The distribution of those assets to a participant or a participant’s beneficiaries in a future tax year, however, generally triggers income tax liability at ordinary income tax rates.
 However, a significant exception applies for Roth contributions.

 Roth contributions to a Roth IRA or to a designated Roth account in a qualified plan are made on an after-tax basis.
 Roth contributions included in a distribution from a Roth IRA or a qualified plan are not taxable, but the earnings on those Roth contributions may or may not be taxable.
 If the distribution is a “qualified distribution,” then those earnings are not taxable.
 Earnings in a distribution that is not a “qualified distribution” are taxable.
 A “qualified distribution” from a Roth IRA or a qualified plan generally is a payment made after the participant reaches age 59-1/2 (or death or disability) and after the 5-taxable-year period commencing with the first taxable year for which the participant made Roth contributions to the Roth IRA or the plan, as the case may be.

 Is there a penalty for receiving a distribution from the plan before retirement?